-Since the 1997 release of “Burning Man” by John Plunkett and Brad Wieners, dozens of titles have been published about the event and the culture.
+Since the 1997 release of “Burning Man” by John Plunkett and Brad Wieners, dozens of titles have been published about the event and the culture; there are now thirty books about Burning Man, and over one hundred with chapters or sections about it.
 There is also a rich body of academic writing about Burning Man.

-Black Rock City, NV: The Ephemeral Architiecture of Burning Man by Philippe Glade
+Black Rock City, NV: The Ephemeral Architecture of Burning Man by Philippe Glade

 Waking Dream by William Binzen